jaantollander/masters-thesis/content/30_jobstats.md

 ## Detecting resets
-Jobstats removes an entry if none of its statistics are updated within the *cleanup interval* specified in the configuration as `job_cleanup_interval` parameter.
+If Jobstats has not updated the statistics of an entry within the *cleanup interval*, it removes the entry.
-That is, Jobstats automatically removes entries with snapshot time older than the cleanup interval.
+That is if the snapshot time is older than the cleanup interval.
+We can specify the cleanup interval in the configuration using the `job_cleanup_interval` parameter.
 The default cleanup interval is 10 minutes.

-TODO: *there is no certain way of detecting resets, not sure if looking at snapshot times if totally reliable, over estimation is worse than underestimating counter increments, simplicity*

-We refer to the removal of an entry as *reset*.
+The removal of an entry *resets* the entry.
-In pratice, we detect a *reset* by detecting if any of the counter values decrease which can only happen if the entry.
+If a job subsequently performs more operations, we can detect the reset by looking if any of the counter values have decreased.
-This method might underestimate increment if counter resets and then does more operations than last count.
+This method does not detect reset if the new counter value is larger than the old one, but it is uncommon because counter values typically grow large.
+We will underestimate the counter increment in this case when calculating the difference between two counter values.

 ## Issues with entry identifiers